National Mortgage Settlement

 - Increase the transparency of the loss mitigation process.

 - Impose timelines to respond to borrowers involved in the loss mitigation process.

 - Restrict the unfair practice of “dual tracking,” where foreclosure is initiated despite the borrower’s engagement in a loss mitigation process.

-- The Monitor will issue periodic reports to Attorney General McDaniel, including notices of any potential violations.
+- The monitor will issue periodic reports to the Attorney General's office, including notices of any potential violations.